-- They evaluate BI tools and purchase one for an enterprise-wide deployment, but most businesspeople revert to using spreadsheets quickly.
+- They evaluate BI tools and purchase one for an enterprise-wide deployment, but most business users revert to using spreadsheets quickly.

-- Small groups of businesspeople acquire self-service BI tools on their own and enjoy success; however, everyone else continues to use their existing reports or spreadsheets.
+- Small groups of business users acquire self-service BI tools on their own and enjoy success; however, everyone else continues to use their existing reports or spreadsheets.

-- Many businesspeople use a self-service BI tool throughout the enterprise; however, they operate in silos.
+- Many business users throughout the enterprise use a self-service BI tool; however, they operate in silos.
 As a result, each business unit generates its own numbers, which differ from those in the other business units.